justin-brewer/recruiting-takehome/README.md

 - POST {\<Load\>}

 \* Ctrl-C will stop the docker container and delete it since it was started with the -d option.
-Just run the scrilpt again to build/restart it.
+Just run the script again to build/restart it.
 It will go much faster on subsequent runs because the image is already built.

 ### Any Platform (once running)
 To see all robots: